piotr-edit/piotr-edit.github.io/index.md

 | *Express service*          | *Custom pricing* |

 \*Please contact me directly for a customized quote,  including rates in USD or PLN!

+The specific turnaround time will depend on the length of the project, but most edited texts will be returned to you within 5 business days (without express service).

 ---